arnabroy/arnabroy/README.md

 # Few words about Arnab
 - 👋 Hi, I’m @arnabroy
-- 👀 I’m interested in reliability and hacking
+- 👀 I’m interested in startups and site reliability engineering
-- 🌱 I’m currently learning about public cloud migration, machine learning and startups
+- 🌱 I’m currently learning about public cloud development, migration, machine learning, generative AI in my spare time
-- 💞️ I’m looking to collaborate on any interesting open source projects
+- 💞️ I’m looking to collaborate on any interesting projects
 - 📫 You can reach me at 'arnabroy@outlook.com'

 <!---